oauthstuff/app2app-evolution/README.md

    ```
    This solution has the advantage that every
    browser will open the app that supports the
    scheme.
-The disadvantage is that every app
+The disadvantage is that any app
    can register itself for the scheme.
 So an
    adversary could install an app for that scheme
    and then the user has to choose between apps.

+   Implementing a fallback if the app is not installed is possible but a little involved.

 3. Use the intent scheme
    ```html